Capsule Cryptography Glossary

 Symmetric authenticated encryption (AEAD).
 AES-256-GCM is used for both content encryption and key wrapping in Capsule.
 It provides confidentiality and authenticity in a single operation.

-In the DCA model, content encryption includes Additional Authenticated Data (AAD) that binds the ciphertext to its context โ€” preventing content from being relocated to a different page or domain.
+In the DCA model, content encryption includes Additional Authenticated Data (AAD) that binds the ciphertext to its context -- preventing content from being relocated to a different page or domain.

 AAD (Additional Authenticated Data)

 An AES-GCM feature that authenticates extra context alongside the ciphertext.
 The AAD is not encrypted, but decryption will fail if the AAD provided at decrypt time doesn't match what was used at encrypt time.
+Capsule uses AAD in two layers to prevent both content relocation and cross-resource key substitution attacks.

-// Encrypt with AAD
+// Encrypt content with content AAD

-// Decrypt โ€” must provide the same AAD
+// Decrypt — must provide the same content AAD

-plaintext = AES-GCM-Decrypt(contentKey, ciphertext, iv, aad)
+plaintext = AES-GCM-Decrypt(contentKey, ciphertext, iv, contentAad)

-// Fails if AAD doesn't match โ†’ prevents content relocation
+// Fails if AAD doesn't match → prevents content relocation

 ECDH P-256 (Elliptic Curve Diffie-Hellman)

-// ECDH P-256 sealed blob format
+// ECDH P-256 wrapped blob format

-| 0-64 | Ephemeral public key (65 bytes, uncompressed) |
+| 0-64 | Ephemeral public key(65 bytes, uncompressed) |

-| 65-76 | AES-GCM IV (12 bytes) |
+| 65-76 | AES-GCM IV(12 bytes) |

 | 77+ | Ciphertext + 16-byte GCM auth tag |